 Only recently, Artivive launched an open call to bring the masterpieces of the Paris Musées into augmented reality.
 We asked our artist community to break the boundaries of the traditional media, by adding a digital layer to classical works of art with the Artivive tool.
 This was a first-time experiment that allowed the community to join the museum in the presentation by taking part in the storytelling process.

 In this series of interviews, we introduce you to the people behind the best submissions.
-This time we talk to Elizabeth Leister, a California-based artist, and educator who engages a practice that includes video, performance, drawing, and XR.
+This time we talk to Elizabeth Leister, a California-based artist, and educator who engages in a practice that includes video, performance, drawing, and XR.

 1. Can you tell us a bit about yourself?

-I have a practice that includes video, performance, drawing and more recently, virtual & augmented reality.
+I have a practice that includes video, performance, drawing, and more recently, virtual & augmented reality.
 In these new projects, subject matters range from domestic work to the history of women and mental illness and drought conditions in Southern California where I live.
 My work is conceptualized through a feminist perspective on the female body, space, language, and landscape and I am finding ways to address these same concerns in AR.
 As a result of my background in traditional art, drawing is an important aspect of my work and I have been using it as a key element in developing my AR projects.
-An upcoming work includes portrait drawings of women who have disappeared due to violence.
+Upcoming work includes portrait drawings of women who have disappeared due to violence.
 Their drawn images will trigger a video to tell each unique story.
 I am an Assistant Professor of Emerging Media Production in the Cinema and Television Arts Department at California State University, Northridge.
 We are launching a new Emerging Media program in the fall and I look forward to sharing these modes of production with my students.
 My work can be seen on my website and also on my Vimeo channel.

 2. How did you come across Artivive?